openmrs/openmrs-esm-dispensing-app/README.md

 This repository is for the OpenMRS Dispensing App.
 For more information, please see the [Design Documentation](https://wiki.openmrs.org/display/projects/Dispensing+Design+Components).

+## Required privileges

+Note that following privileges need to be installed and assigned to roles:

+* "Task: dispensing.create.dispense" - Allows user to Dispense Medication
+* "Task: dispensing.create.dispense.andModifyDetails" - Allows user to modify the Quantity, Drug, Formulation and Dose Instructions (from the values specified in the Order / Medication Request) when Dispensing
+* "Task: dispensing.edit.dispense" - Allows user to edit an existing Medication Dispense
+* "Task: dispensing.delete.dispense" - Allows user to delete an existing Medication Dispense
+* "Task: dispensing.delete.dispense.ifCreator" - Allows user to delete an existing Medication Dispense, *but only* if they created it originally

 ## Running this code

 ```sh